– All Puppies Have Been Reserved –

 After great effort, we did lose one of the pups and the second female is home recovering after a long hospital stay.
 The parvovirus destroys the lining of the intestines.
 This reduces the nutrition the body is able to absorb as well as allows toxic bacteria to leach into the body and bloodstream increasing the chance of sepsis.
 She is still a sick girl struggling to gain weight but we are glad to have her home.

 The presence of parvovirus on our property greatly increases the risk to our upcoming litter.
-There seems to be a general consensus that the incubation period is 4-7 days with some suggesting up to two weeks.
+The incubation period of the virus is 7 days.
 We are committed to ensuring that our customers receive healthy puppies, so this presents a challenging situation.